Every year, as the winter fades and temperatures rise, that means one thing in the North American truckload market: produce season.

 Texas Region: March - April

-Ramp up to produce season
+The ramp up to produce season.

 - Popular border cities, such as McAllen and Laredo, will be hit hardest by the influx of volume, presenting new opportunities for carriers looking to move more freight.